What Causes Low Akkermansia and How Can It Be Restored Naturally?

 5. Support the Oral–Gut Axis

-Chewable microbiome formulas engage the oral microbiota before reaching the gut — improving colonization and mucosal signaling.
+Chewable microbiome formulas engage the oral microbiota before reaching the gut, which is why Akkermansia supplementation timing is often considered alongside delivery format, consistency, and oral–gut support.

 Best Way to Support Akkermansia: Chewable Microbiome Formulas